jotorren/microservices-transactions-tcc/README.md

 #### REST implementation

-Source code and forum services use Jersey whilst composite and TCC services rely on CXF.
+In the example we use Jersey for Domain Services whilst Composite and TCC services rely on CXF.
 With regard to swagger ui, the former contain required static resources inside `src/main/resources/static` while the latter only depend on a [webjar](http://www.webjars.org/) and have an empty static folder.

 #### Repositories

-Source code and forum services use an embedded H2 file based database.
+Our sample Domain Services use an embedded H2 file based database.
 You can check the configuration looking at their respective `src/main/resources/application.properties`.
 By default, both data models are initialized on startup, but that behavior can be disabled  by uncommenting the following lines:

 ```properties
 #spring.jpa.generate-ddl: false